smaggard/ble_tpms_bleak/README.md

 # ble_tpms_bleak
 TPMS system that will send messages to a Holley Terminator X or Dominator as a Can I/O module.

-This application is written to be ran on a Raspberry Pi (Pi4 8GB used for Testing), along with CAN Hat https://www.amazon.com/gp/product/B07VMB1ZKH and TPMS sensors https://www.amazon.com/dp/B0DBPLD1MQ
+This application is written to be ran on a Raspberry Pi (Pi4 2GB used for Testing), along with a CAN Hat https://www.amazon.com/gp/product/B07VMB1ZKH and TPMS sensors https://www.amazon.com/dp/B0DBPLD1MQ

-You will need to configure the CAN interface as can0 with a speed if 1mb, and make it start on boot, there are several tutorials on how to do this on the internet, and also configure the Pi boot config per instructions
+You will need to configure the CAN interface as can0 with a speed if 1mb, and make it start on boot, there are several tutorials on how to do this on the internet, and also configure the Pi boot config per instructions.

 After installing the sensors on the tires you will directly after need to run the following command on the raspberry pi in close proximity to the car.